Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Introduction

 Our main result is that NNs can replace GPs in this setting without degrading the inferred astrophysical constraints, while substantially reducing the computational cost.
 For the larger SIDM training set, the NN interpolators reduce training time by up to nearly two orders of magnitude and also accelerate the subsequent MCMC analysis.
 For the phenomenological model, the gain is smaller but still significant.
 The overall outcome is a faster Bayesian pipeline that remains sufficiently accurate for practical PTA parameter inference.

 The structure of this paper is as follows.
-In Sec.~II we summarize the SIDM model considered in our analysis.
-In Sec.~III we describe the interpolation and Bayesian inference methodology, including the GP and NN implementations.
-In Sec.~IV we apply the same accelerated pipeline to the phenomenological model.
-In Sec.~V we compare the performance of the two interpolators in terms of training time, prediction accuracy, and posterior recovery.
-We conclude in Sec.~VI.
+In Sec.~2 we summarise the SIDM model considered in our analysis.
+In Sec.~3 we describe the interpolation and Bayesian inference methodology, including the GP and NN implementations.
+In Sec.~4 we apply the same accelerated pipeline to the phenomenological model.
+In Sec.~5 we compare the performance of the two interpolators in terms of training time, prediction accuracy, and posterior recovery.
+We conclude in Sec.~6.